dusannikolic92/MFA_for_Serbian/README.md

 ## Prepare audio and TextGrids

-Now your task is to transcribe your recordings in Praat.
+Your task is to transcribe your recordings in Praat.
 The audio library I used is the Serbian dataset from CommonVoice (https://commonvoice.mozilla.org/en/datasets), which also includes transcriptions of the audio, that is, full sentences transcription.
 These sentences are not aligned in Praat and there are no TextGrids.

 To create TextGrids, either use[Prosody Pro] (http://www.homepages.ucl.ac.uk/~uclyyix/ProsodyPro/) or follow my instructions in the video here (https://youtu.be/FBqvaQJr1ig).
+The audio also needs to be resampled to 16kHz, which you can do in Audacity.

 ## MFA Transcription